alromano-q4/alromano-q4/README.md

 ### 💬 Ask me about

 - Web Development
-- Coding Mixes for Focus
+- Spotify Coding Mixes for deep focus
-- Using Agile for Parenting
+- Using Agile for Parenting 😅
-- How to exit Vim
+- How to exit neoVim
-- Best way to cook a steak
+- Best way to cook a steak (it's with a meat jazccui)
 - Why VS Code is my favourite IDE
 - Check out my [/uses/](https://virtuallycreative.ca/uses/) page for my personal tech stack
 - [Virtually(Hash)](https://hash.virtuallycreative.ca) for my publications and thoughts